3d Modularity Revisited: Introduction, Background, and Summary

 However, the physical proposal does not translate into a computational algorithm to compute it for general three-manifolds, due to our insufficient detailed knowledge of M-theory.
 To move forward, hints can be obtained from their relation to the Witten-Reshetikhin-Turaev invariants they seek to categorify.
 Following these hints, conjectural expressions for \texorpdfstring{$\hat{Z}$}{Z}-invariants have been proposed in \cite{GPPV} for a particularly simple infinite family of three-manifolds: the {\em weakly negative plumbed three-manifolds}.
 To explain what they are, first recall that plumbed three-manifolds are three-manifolds that can be constructed by taking the boundary of a four-manifold obtained by gluing together disk bundles over $S^2$.
-The data can be encoded in terms of a weighted graph called a plumbing graph, obtained by identifying the set $V$ of vertices with the set of disk bundles, equipped with a weight function $a: V\to \ZZ$ whose values are the Euler numbers $a_v$ of the disk bundles, and connecting the two vertices $v$ and $v'$ with an edge if the corresponding disk bundles are glued.
-Alternatively, the same data can be captured using the ``plumbing matrix'' $M$ with the weights $a_v$ on the diagonal and 1 or 0 for the off-diagonals depending on whether the corresponding pair of vertices are connected.
+The data can be encoded in terms of a weighted graph $(V,E,a)$ called a plumbing graph, obtained by identifying the set $V$ of vertices with the set of disk bundles, equipped with a weight function $a: V\to \ZZ$ whose values are the Euler numbers $a_v$ of the disk bundles, and connecting the two vertices $v$ and $v'$ with an edge, $(v,v')\in E$, if the corresponding disk bundles are glued.
+Alternatively, the same data can be captured using the ``plumbing matrix'' $M$ with the weights $a_v$ on the diagonal; for the off-diagonals entries corresponding to a pair of nodes $(v,v')$, we set the value to be 1 if $(v,v')\in E$ and zero otherwise.
 A vertex is said to be a high-degree vertex if it is connected to at least three other vertices, ${\rm deg}(v)\geq 3$.
 Finally, the plumbed three-manifold is said to be weakly negative if the inverse plumbing matrix $M^{-1}$ is negative-definite in the subspace generated by the high-degree vertices.
 In this paper, we mainly focus on Seifert manifolds with three exceptional fibres, which correspond to plumbing graphs with one degree three vertex connected with three rays.
 We will therefore refer to them as the {\em negative} and {\em positive} $M_3$, given by the signature of $M^{-1}$ along the one-dimensional subspace spanned by the central vertex.

 Consider such a weakly negative plumbed three-manifold $M_3$ with plumbing matrix $\sM$.
 Given a choice of $b\in (\delta+{\rm Coker}(\sM))$ (cf. \eqref{set:spinc}), corresponding to a choice of {Spin$^c$}-structure on $M_3$, it was conjectured that the corresponding 3d half-index is given by the contour integral \cite{GPPV}